 In a townhouse, there is a line.
 You own the property.
 There may be an HOA that makes rules since the walls of your home are attached to other homes but they don’t have as much power.
 In any case, you can join the HOA.

 Cost is always a factor, whether you’re building a house or buying.
 Both condos and townhouses are cheaper than houses set on land that is detached.
-But when it comes to a condo vs. a townhouse, there is a smaller difference.
+But when it comes to a condo or a townhouse, there is a difference.

-A condo is usually a bit cheaper because you don’t have to buy any land.
+A condo is cheaper because you don’t have to buy land.
 Property payments are shared with the other tenants and distributed by HOA.
 Townhouses on the other hand are handled by you, the homeowner.

 Contact a realtor to find out the range of condos and townhouses in your area.
 They can give you an accurate range of what you are looking for to help you compare the two in your town.